Freya-Hunt/BookCovers/_posts/2021-09-22-how-to-hire-an-illustrator.md

 ---
 layout: post
-title: How To Hire An Illustrator
+title: How To Hire An Illustrator for Your Book Cover
 date: 2021-09-22T14:29:44.167Z
 header_feature_image: ../uploads/illustratorhire.jpg
 title_color: "#ffffff"